James4Ever0/agi_computer_control/web_gui_terminal_recorder/README.md

 - The workers use ttyd/novnc to interact with the terminal/GUI.
 - The workers use asciinema/mss/pynput to record the terminal/GUI input/output.
 - The recorded sessions are saved to `./record` directory.
+- The GUI remote recorder is using TigerVNC.
+- The terminal remote recorder is using SSH.
+- The terminal in GUI remote recorder is using lxterminal and SSH.
 - Currently, only one recording can be done at a time.
 - You need to have the following free ports on the host machine: 9001 (webui), 8080 (ttyd), 8081 (novnc), 8950 (vnc)